-And... the champions programme is back!
-Last year 1300+ champions joined us to conduct 1500+ storytelling sessions across India and the world.
+It is that time of the year again!
+The time when we start gearing up for the annual champions event.
+Last year 2500+ storytellers joined us to take 'The Boy and Drum' across India (and some other parts of the world!).
 How many champions will join us this year?
 We need you to spread the reading virus and we need you to get your friends and family to join the tribe of champions too.

 The idea behind the campaign : The idea is to encourage children to fall in love with reading.
 This initiative is part of the Pratham Books' Champions program where we encourage our community of volunteers to use one book to conduct reading sessions.
 These sessions are conducted free of cost and mostly with children from under-served communities.